taia-x/taia-x/dummy-files/README.md

 `python init_merkle.py root`

 ##### **Sign root hash**
-`signature.py` signs the hashed root of the merkle tree.
+`signature.py` signs the hashed root of the merkle tree and verifies the authenticity.
+It also creates a signature.txt file with the Signature, Pubkey X-Point an Y-Point in a given curve and the Message in hex.

 ##### **Create Dummy-Files**
 First create a directory and copy the path to the _directory_path_